higd963/higd963.github.io/_pages/about.md

 permalink: /
 subtitle:  Research Scientist at Korea Institute of Atmospheric Prediction Systems (KIAPS)
 profile:
-  align: right
+  align: left
   image: HyeonJu.jpg
   image_circular: false # crops the image to make it circular
-  address: Seoul, Republic of Korea
+  address:

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---